axyl-casc/Scheduler-Designer/README.md

 - Detailed **CPU Statistics**, such as utilization, turnaround time, and other key performance metrics.

 ## Explore More

-We hope this project deepens your understanding of CPU scheduling concepts.
-Thank you for taking the time to explore our work!

 - Visit our [Scheduler Designer Wiki](https://github.com/axyl-casc/Scheduler-Designer/wiki) for detailed documentation.
 - Try the project yourself on the [Scheduler Designer Website](https://axyl-casc.github.io/Scheduler-Designer/).